 1) Using command lines to execute processes and

 Statistical Integration with Open Source R

 ArcGIS has lacked some of the full functionality that you can get from a statistical package.
 This is why GME integrates itself with the open source R statistical package.

 R goes beyond the traditional statistics found in Esri ArcGIS.
 GME leverages R statistics making these functions available through commands.

-This makes GME a powerful tool for not only statistical analysis but also graphing relationships with scatterplots, boxplots and histograms.
+This makes GME a powerful tool for not only statistical analysis.
+But it’s incredibly useful for graphing relationships with scatterplots, boxplots, and histograms.